-Yes, you need to understand one of the many Agile delivery methodologies, but don’t get distracted, keep it simple and focus on the business outcome.
+Yes, you need to understand one of the many agile delivery methodologies and how to apply agile programme management, but don’t get distracted, keep it simple and focus on the business outcome.

 Remember, throughout this, keep showing your product to your users and your sponsors, listen to their feedback and based on that, improve it.